christinecha/league-bot-rl/README.md

 - 🐛 **Prune queues on match creation.** If you get a match for one league, it should remove all those players from the other leagues' queues.
 - ✨ **Recently Viewed Servers.** Save leaderboard server ids in local storage so that they're easily accessible from the homepage.
 - 🐛 **Cleaning queue should only kick old queuers.** If you re-queue mid-clean, for instance it should no longer kick you.
-- ✨ **Set default leaderboard range.** Use messages to set the from and to values of the leaderboard range
 - ✨ **View leaderboard with custom range.** Add query parameters to leaderboard page?
-- ✨ **Download CSV of player data.** Allow users to download leaderboard stats from website.
 - 🐛 **Set timezone.** Timezone is US Eastern (-5) by default, but shouldn't have to be.

 ### Development